camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 When developing a new connector we recommend using our [custom connector template repository on GitHub](https://github.com/camunda/connector-template).
-This template is a [Maven](https://maven.apache.org/)-based Java project, and you can use it the way that fits best into your development flow:
+This template is a [Maven](https://maven.apache.org/)-based Java project, and can be used in various ways as described below:

 - _Create your own GitHub repository_: Click the **Use this template** button and follow the steps.
   You can manage code changes in your new repository afterward.